IbrahimElshafey/LocalResumableFunction/README.md

 * [Database Cleaning Job](https://github.com/IbrahimElshafey/ResumableFunctions/blob/main/_Documents/GitHubDocs/Cleaning_Job.md)
 * [Samples](https://github.com/IbrahimElshafey/ResumableFunctionsSamples)
 * [How it works internally](#how-it-works-internally)
-# What Are Resumable Function?
+# What Are Resumable Functions?
 A resumable function is a function that can be suspended and resumed at a later point in time.
 This is in contrast to traditional functions, which must be executed to completion before they can return.

 In the example below each `yield return` is a place for pause/resume function execution (explained later).